 Colombia Business Visa

-If you’re not a qualified professional going to work for a Colombian corporation, you won’t be able to get a Colombia work visa.
+If you’re not a qualified professional going cheap essays to buy to work for a Colombian corporation, you won’t be able to get a Colombia Work Visa.
 If you think your work visa application could be denied (we can help you determine whether or not you’re a likely candidate), it’s worth looking at your other visa options.
-For example, you might want to consider a Colombia business visa or business owner’s visa.
+For example, you might want to consider a Colombia business visa or Business Owner’s Visa.

 Four Types of Colombian Business Visas

 2) Colombia Business Associate / Business Owner Visa: This visa is designed to help foreigners who are starting new businesses in Colombia, or who may be purchasing a business in Colombia.
 To meet the requirements for the business owner’s visa you must purchase shares in a corporation (or own a company outright) that shows your investment to be equal to or greater than 100 minimum salaries so you can set up a Colombian company.
-In 2016 that is 69 million pesos or more per person.
+In 2022 that is 100 million pesos or more per person who will apply for a visa.
 This option has a lower condition than an investor visa, but it is another form of investing in Colombia.
 Additionally, we can help you set up Sole Proprietor, SAS, or SA companies.
 The duration of this visa is normally one year.

-4) Colombia Investor’s Visa: This is for those investors who are capable of investing at least $200,000 USD (exactly 650 times the minimum wage salary for the current year) via a registered foreign investment.
+3) Colombia Investor’s Visa: This is for those investors who are capable of investing at least $650 Million Pesos (exactly 650 times the minimum wage salary for the current year) via a registered foreign investment.

 If you are creating a Sole Proprietor business (Persona Natural is a basic business entity parallel to DBA in the United States) you can do this on a tourist visa, and you do not need a cédula (Colombian ID Card).
 However, if you are setting up a SAS corporation you have to have a legal representative who is Colombian or a foreigner with a CURRENT cédula de extranjería (current Colombian foreigner’s ID card).
 This which should be someone you know and trust.
 This person’s name will be on the business license, while the foreigner holds a private notarized document that clearly shows the foreign investor maintains controls of the shares in said corporation.

 Once the visa and foreign ID card are obtained, the business owner may put his or her name on the business license as the legal representative.
-With a SAS or SA corporation the legal representative has access to the corporate bank account, so it is best to be very cautious about who you select if you decide to set up a Colombian corporation in this manner.
+With a SAS or SA corporation the legal representative has access to the Corporate bank account in Colombia, so it is best to be very cautious about who you select if you decide to set up a Colombian corporation in this manner.

 How We Can Help: